In this article

 However, smaller cryptocurrencies or those with limited trading pairs may have lower liquidity, resulting in wider bid-ask spreads and more significant price impact from individual trades.
 Additionally, the cryptocurrency market is known for its high volatility, which can further exacerbate liquidity risks.

-Ramp: Improving your business liquidity
+Ramp: Improving your business financial liquidity

 With Ramp's corporate card and expense management platform, businesses can: